AbstractSDK/cw-orchestrator/docs/src/chains/index.md

 # Supported Chains

-Cw-Orchestrator currently has support for the chains in the following subsections.
+cw-orchestrator currently has support for the chains in the following subsections.

 ## Support a new CosmWasm Chain
 If you would like to add support for another chain, please feel free to [open a PR](https://github.com/AbstractSDK/cw-orchestrator/compare)!